 The number of consumers with smart phones and high speed internet quality are expected to continue rising, which will make mobile advertising a prominent channel within digital.
-According to eMarketer, U.S. mobile ad spend is projected to grow at a CAGR of 12.4% from 2021 to 2025, reaching \$208 billion.
+According to eMarketer, global mobile ad spend is projected to grow at a CAGR of 14.4% from 2020 to 2024, reaching \$422 billion.